alex-kings/brio-project/PROGRESS.md

 Add a test for rails in between the validation connectors before validating the track.
 Can talk about how to test if there are pieces in between the two validation connectors: this is done by virtually drawing a line between the two connectors and testing if there is any placed piece that has an OBB that intersects that line.

+There is a very serious performance issue with the algorithm to test for pieces in between two connectors.
+Has been disabled at the minute.
+Need to verify the complexity of it. (or time it?)